Isfandyadh: Biography

 Isfandyadh first appears in 642/643, where he is mentioned as the prince of Adurbadagan, who at the head of a big army along with Muta and Varaztirots, fought the Muslim Arabs at Waj Rudh, a village in Hamadan.
 However, he along with the Sasanian commanders were defeated.
 Some years later, in 651, the Arabs invaded Adurbadagan, the domains of Isfandyadh and his brother Bahram.
 Isfandyadh once again made a stand against the Arabs, where a battle was fought.
 He was, however, once again defeated and this time captured.

 While Isfandyadh was in captivity, he told the Arab general Bukayr ibn Abdallah, that if he sought to conquer Adurbadagan easily and peacefully, he should make peace with him.
-According to Bal'ami, Isfandyadh is known to have said that: "If you [were to] kill me all of Azarbayjan [will] rise in avenging my blood, and will wage war against you."
+According to Bal'ami, Isfandyadh is known to have said that: "If you [were to] kill me all of Adurbadagan [will] rise in avenging my blood, and will wage war against you."

 The Arab general listened to Isfandyadh's advice and made peace with him.
 However, Bahram, the brother of Isfandyadh, refused to submit to the Arab forces and kept resisting them.
 He was, however, shortly defeated by the Arabs, and was forced to flee from Adurbadagan.
 Nothing more is known about Isfandyadh.